ocaml/platform-blog/opam-2-2-0-alpha.md

 ## Software Heritage Binding

 [Software Heritage](https://www.softwareheritage.org) is a project that aims to archive all software source code in existence.
-This is done by first collecting source code with a _loader_ that uploads software source code to the Software Heritage distributed infrastructure.
+This is done by collecting source code with a _loader_ that uploads software source code to the Software Heritage distributed infrastructure.
 From there, any project/version is available via the [search webpage](https://archive.softwareheritage.org/) and